Prati di Caprara

-Prati di Caprara (Italian: Meadows of Caprara) is an urban forest in Bologna, Italy.
+Prati di Caprara (Italian: Meadows of Caprara) is a large urban forest in Bologna, Italy, located to the west of the historic city centre, near the Ospedale Maggiore.
+Covering approximately 47 hectares, it is one of the largest semi-natural areas within the city.

 Location

 “Prati di Caprara” (Meadows of Caprara) is a former military area of Bologna located near the city center, outside Porta San Felice, opposite to the Maggiore Hospital.
 The area develops between Via Emilia Ponente, the Ravone stream and the small canal Ghisiliera.

 History

 The noble family of Caprara probably donated Prati di Caprara to Bologna Municipality around the end of the eighteenth century; during Napoleon Bonaparte's official visit to the city, on June 21–25, 1805 a military parade in his honor was staged at Prati di Caprara.
 After the unification of Italy in 1861, Prati di Caprara became a military area and was used as a ground for conducting military exercises, parades and horse competitions.
 The flat and clear nature of the area had always made Prati di Caprara the ideal site for horse racing organized by the Bolognese Horse Racing Society.
 The mixed military-equestrian use of the area was sealed in 1897 with the inauguration of a racecourse that replaced the inadequate one of the Montagnola park, in the city center.
 With the permission of the military authorities, in 1909 the area welcomed the soccer field of the newly founded Bologna Football Club.
 Prati di Caprara hosted an aviation event in 1910, and on September 24, 1913, the flight of Francesco Baracca landed here from Taliedo (Milan).
 A few days later, on October 1, 1913, the parade ground of Prati di Caprara became the airport for the aircraft and the airships of the army.

 When the Bologna Airport was relocated to Borgo Panigale, in 1931, the airfield of Prati di Caprara became playground for the paramilitary exercises of "Fascist Saturdays".
 According to Giulio Pallotta (Mayor of the nearby village of Fontanelice during World War Two), Prati di Caprara in Bologna was used as a concentration camp for prisoners of the Allied army.
 "When signing the Armistice the gates were opened and hundreds of American, British, South African, Canadian, Indian and Australian prisoners escaped from town and vanished in the nearby countryside".

 On the day of the liberation of Bologna from the Nazi-fascist occupation, citizens, partisans, allied soldiers and tanks crowded the main square, Piazza Maggiore; the future Mayor of Bologna, Giuseppe Dozza, Borghese and Zoccoli, the President of the regional CLN (Comitato Liberazione Nazionale, National Committee for Liberation) greeted the citizens from the balcony of the municipality.
 The celebration was disrupted by the finding of the corpses of the partisans Sante Vincenzi and Giuseppe Bentivogli, slaughtered and abandoned into the Prati di Caprara by the fascists while fleeing.